FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-3.md

 The [Pipeline plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin), allows users to implement a project's entire build/test/deploy pipeline in a Jenkinsfile and stores that alongside their code.

 <i>Disclaimer before we begin writing the Jenkinsfile.
 There are endless ways to implement a CI/CD process.
 The release and deploy steps we'll discuss and implement are just one approach.
-Moreover, there are usually multiple ways of writing most of the commands in the Jenkinsfile: Native Groovy (Pipeline plugin DSL is groovy based), use a shell script, a Pipeline script code, external libraries (could be written in Java), etc..</i>
+Moreover, there are usually multiple ways of writing most of the commands in the Jenkinsfile: Native Groovy (Pipeline plugin DSL is groovy based), use a shell script, a Pipeline script code, external libraries, etc..</i>

 ### Multibranch Pipeline